Published on January 8, 2015 by Nicola Rizhikov

-Saint-Petersburg government started project, whose goal is to create united integration bus for exchanging laboratory orders and results for state ambulatories, hospitals and laboratories.
+Saint-Petersburg government started a project whose goal is to create a united integration bus for exchanging laboratory orders and results for state ambulatories, hospitals and laboratories.

 A lot of objectives are expected: paperless orders, quick access to results for physicians and patients, resources planing & optimization, information for analytic & data mining by state healthcare organizations.

-The first iteration was analyze current processes and create working prototype.
-This iteration was completed by creating custom SOAP API and integrate some organizations from focus group.
+The first iteration was to analyze current processes and create a working prototype.
+This iteration was completed by creating a custom SOAP API and integrating some organizations from the focus group.

-At the end of pilot project it became clear, that some international standard should be used as foundation.
-We've been invited to help make choice between standards (we have experience in integration, but in USA realm).
+At the end of the pilot project it became clear that some international standard should be used as a foundation.
+We've been invited to help make choice between standards (we have experience in integration, but in the USA realm).

-We have considered HL7 v2, HL7 v3 & FHIR and compared them with custom API.
+We have considered HL7 v2, HL7 v3 & FHIR and compared them with a custom API.

-At the first sight, HL7 v2 looks the best candidate.
-That’s may be true for United States, because there are a plenty of working systems (HIS, EHR, LIS) already exchanging HL7 v2 messages.
-But picture in Russia is different: most laboratory information systems are home-made and do not use HL7 v2.
-So key argument for HL7 v2 do not valid, but all birth injuries of v2 come into play.
+At first sight, HL7 v2 looks to be the best candidate.
+This may be true for the United States, because there are plenty of working systems (HIS, EHR, LIS) already exchanging HL7 v2 messages.
+But the picture in Russia is different: most laboratory information systems are custom made and do not use HL7 v2.
+So the key argument for HL7 v2 is not valid, but all birth injuries of v2 come into play.

-HL7 v2 protocol was evolved ad-hock and we have archaic messages format, no built-in extensibility & machine-readable profiling/constraints and no future (standard in only-support/non-development stage).
+HL7 v2 protocol was evolved ad-hoc and we have archaic messages format, no built-in extensibility & machine-readable profiling/constraints and no future (standard in only-support/non-development stage).

 Absence of extensibility and profiling/constraints could be fixed using approach like LRI.
 But at least half of LRI is just fixes & patches for HL7 v2 bugs without bringing real value.

-In summa: HL7 v2 requires a lot of meaningless work to deploy an obsolete standard ☹
+In summary: HL7 v2 requires a lot of meaningless work to deploy an obsolete standard.

-HL7 v3 has a solid theoretical foundation and designed for real semantic interoperability, but missed one important property — implementability.
+HL7 v3 has a solid theoretical foundation and is designed for real semantic interoperability, but missed one important property — implementability.
 This could be illustrated by fact, that even until now there are no good implementation libraries.
-It also has heavy learning curve and complex for implementers.
-HL7 v3 is not one standard, but deep stack of standards, so even localization of this standard looks time consuming.
+It also has heavy learning curve and is complex for implementers.
+HL7 v3 is not one standard, but deep stack of standards, so even localization of this standard looks time-consuming.

-Project has deadline about half year and it does not look realistic use HL7 v3 & CDA to bootstrap it.
-All of this time will be spend on developers education ☹
+The project has a deadline of about 6 months and it does not look realistic to use HL7 v3 & CDA to bootstrap it.
+All of this time will be spent on developer education.

-Next option is FHIR.
-This is modern standard for fast interoperability.
-Standard is designed to find right balance between needs of semantic healthcare information exchange & implementation complexity.
+The next option is FHIR.
+This is a modern standard for fast interoperability.
+The standard is designed to find the right balance between needs of semantic healthcare information exchange and implementation complexity.

-It has built-in extensibility & profiling and good toolbox of libraries & services.
-FHIR allows implement only required part of standard, which could dramatically simplify start and makes possible incremental addition of new features.
+It has built-in extensibility & profiling and a good toolbox of libraries and services.
+FHIR allows you to implement only the required part of standard, which could dramatically simplify the project start and makes possible incremental addition of new features.

-Surely there are a lot of small technical questions, but we have to resume, that FHIR perfectly fits the needs & requirements of this project.
+Surely there are a lot of small technical questions, but we have to say that FHIR perfectly fits the needs and requirements of this project.

-We hope, that managers and decision makers will do right choice with FHIR and will achieve their goals.
+We hope that managers and decision makers will make the right choice with FHIR and achieve their goals.